happyren/happyren.github.io/_posts/2019-05-11-secure-deployment-of-mysql-on-aws.md

 tag: fundamental
 ---

 In previous [post](https://homelabdefense.com/2019/04/29/configure-nodejs-mongodb-testsite-on-aws/), I have deployed a testing website for my project on AWS (Amazon Web Service).
-However, in order to quickly setup the testing environment, I didn't follow the good practice to make my database secured, rather, it is exposed for external attack.
-In this write up, I would walkthrough mysql's setup on AWS and try to make it secure **given that you want remote connection**.
-The write up would focusing on deploy MySQL on EC2, one of the reason is normally I only use one instance for doing tests, that consists both web server and database; the other reason is AWS RDS didn't come across my mind, but more discuss about it in future is a definite.
+However, to quickly set up the testing environment, I didn't follow the right practice to make my database secured.
+Instead, it is exposed to external attack.
+In this write-up, I would walk through mysql's setup on AWS and try to make it secure **given that you want remote connection**.
+The write-up would focus on deploying MySQL on EC2, one of the reason is I usually only use one instance for doing tests, that consists both web server and database; and is AWS RDS didn't come across my mind, but more discussion about it in future is a definite.

 | Software stack | Software | Version |
 | :-: | :-: | :-: |